-These Candied Grapes use nothing but grapes and some Jello powder.
+Learning how to make candied grapes is simple because they use nothing but grapes and some Jello powder.
 And since I know how much my little minions love the sweet and sour combo, when I first saw this recipe over on Household Almanac, I knew we had to give them a try.
 The stronger the pucker, the better!
 I know, some of you despise sour flavors so you can use the same recipe but with Jello flavors that aren’t sour.

 We had a debate over which flavor was the winner, the Green Apple or the Watermelon Candied Grapes.
 Personally, I preferred the green apple because of how sour it was but the watermelon flavor was a winner with everyone as well.
 Look around the Jello section at your store and try out the flavors that look fun to you!

 - Green or red seedless grapes

 - 1 box green apple or watermelon gelatin

 - Place the grapes in a strainer and wash well.
 Leave them in the strainer to drip dry a bit

 - Pour the jello powder onto a plate then roll the damp grapes in the powder until coated.
 Place in the fridge for one hour to allow the jello to set and serve cold